In many countries around the world, employers are legally mandated and socially expected to provide their employees with bonuses.

 Borderless Has Your Back

 Hiring global remote talent can feel overwhelming – that’s why we’re here.
-Borderless AI offers a global Employer of Record (EOR) platform that will help you maintain 100% compliance and provide your team with exactly what they’re entitled to.
+Borderless offers Global EOR platform that will help you maintain 100% compliance and provide your team with exactly what they’re entitled to.

-Whether you are looking to grow your team, engage with talented professionals, or simply want to expand to a bigger market, Borderless AI can assist you in maintaining compliance in over 170 countries.
+Whether you are looking to grow your team, engage with talented professionals or simply want to expand to a bigger market, Borderless can assist you in maintaining compliance in over 170 countries.

 Now you can on-board, manage, and pay your international team while remaining compliant with local labor laws thanks to Borderless’ all-in-one platform solution.